 Kirtland's curriculum is certified by the A.D.D.A. at the "Design Drafter" level.
 Kirtland Community College has had an ongoing 2 + 2 transfer agreement with Ferris State University for students who want to pursue a bachelor's degree.
 Both Kirtland and Ferris are currently revising curricula.
 The expectation is that the agreement will remain in place.
 Any student planning to transfer to a four-year college or university must notify his/her advisor during the first semester.

-It is recommended that students investigate the possibilities of the Drafting & Design/Manufacturing Processes Multi-technology associate degree program.
+It is recommended that students investigate the possibilities of the Manufacturing and Design Technologies associate degree program.